-April is National Poetry Month and Weymouth Center celebrates with Writer-In-Residence, John Amen, reading from his celebrated collections.
+April is National Poetry Month and Weymouth Center celebrated with Writer-In-Residence, John Amen in 2018

 The author of five collections of poetry, his poems have been translated into Spanish, French, Hungarian, Korean and Hebrew.
 In addition to his poetry, Amen has two new collections strange theater and Illusion of an Overwhelm.
 Founder and editor of The Pedestal Magazine, Amen is an artist and musician as well.
 He is the chairperson of the Weymouth Write-On Camp where he and other writers and artists, work with students to hone talents and create excitement for the literary arts.